This post may contain affiliate links. Please read my disclosure policy.

 - 1 cup old fashioned rolled oats

-- 1 cup unsweetened shredded coconut or substitute coconut powder if your family doesn't like the flaked variety
+- 1 cup unsweetened shredded coconut

-- ½-3/4 cup raisins
+- ½ cup raisins

-- Non-stick baking spray optional
+- 2 tablespoons Non-stick baking spray optional

-In a large bowl, add the peanut butter, honey, vanilla and cinnamon.
+- In a large bowl, add the peanut butter, honey, vanilla and cinnamon.
 Blend until smooth.

-Add remaining ingredients: oats through raisins.
+- Add remaining ingredients: oats through raisins.

-Place in the fridge for about 30 minutes.
+- Place in the fridge for about 30 minutes.
 When ready, scoop out about a tablespoon size amount and roll into a ball.
 For me, it was easier to squeeze the mixture together a bit first, then roll into the ball.

-If you prefer, coat the palms of your hands with non-stick baking spray so that they mixture is easier to roll without sticking.
+- If you prefer, coat the palms of your hands with non-stick baking spray so that they mixture is easier to roll without sticking.

-Place balls in an airtight container in the fridge or freezer.
+- Place balls in an airtight container in the fridge or freezer.
 Enjoy!